Gabriel-Fachini/Gabriel-Fachini/README.md

 My main stack is TypeScript end-to-end (React, Node.js, Fastify, Next.js), with Python for backend services and AI agents.
 I've shipped production LLM integrations including a Slack RAG assistant and a natural language analytics agent on BigQuery.
 I care about clean architecture, testability, and building things that actually work in production.

 Finishing a B.Sc. in Information Systems at USP (ICMC).
-Fluent in English.

 ---